 Pleomorphic adenoma is a benign neoplasm of the salivary glands that affects most frequently females in the fourth and sixth decade of life.
 As it is usually an asymptomatic lesion, it is diagnosed upon routine physical examination.
-Treatment consists of surgical removal with partial or total involvement of the parotid gland.
+Treatment consists in surgical removal with partial or total involvement of the parotid gland.
 Conservative enucleation is the least invasive surgical option for this type of lesion.
-The present work aimed at reporting a case of pleomorphic adenoma of the parotid gland with eight years of evolution.
+The present work aimed to report a case of pleomorphic adenoma of the parotid gland with eight years of evolution.
 The tumor was treated conservatively.
-Patient has been followed for sixth months, and no sensory alterations, fistulae, clinical signs of recurrence, nor any other alterations have been observed so far.
-Due to the lesion benign nature, an evolution with favorable prognosis is expected.
+Patient has been followed for sixth months, and no sensory alterations, fistulae, clinical signs of recurrence, nor any other alteration have been observed so far.
+Due to the benign nature of the lesion, an evolution with favorable prognosis is expected.

 Keywords: Adenoma.
-Neoplasms.
-Salivary Glands.
+Benign Neoplasia.
+Tumor